 Tali meets with her sister Ophi for work meetings in Manhattan.

-First thing’s first – an adventurous woman must wear comfortable shoes so she can walk for blocks in the city (#bestwaytotravel).
+An adventurous woman must wear comfortable shoes so she can walk for blocks in the city (#bestwaytotravel).
 This outfit could work with sneaks like these (use code scarlet001 to get $25 off); however, I chose a bold platform boot in blue with celestial stars that pairs well with wide-leg high-waisted denim (grab at Communion in Portland) creating that elongating effect we mentioned before.

 Bodysuits have made a comeback.
 Did you know?
 And they are an awesome base layer for the crop top + high-waist phenomenon covering the mid-section.
-I don’t mind an occasional reveal of the skin just below my rib cage and above my navel because it is the narrowest part of me, as it is for many women.
+I don’t mind an occasional reveal of the skin just below my rib cage and above my navel, because it is the narrowest part of me, as it is for many women.

 A recognizable label, some would argue, is a must for the big apple… I would suggest doing that with an accessory you can pass down for generations rather than an obnoxious label across your chest.
-However, I sure do like the look of this bridge category (my favorite) backpack, and this one, which is more affordable sans labels of any kind.
+However, I sure do like the look of this bridge category (my favorite) backpack, and this one which is more affordable sans labels of any kind.